Artificial urinary sphincter

 What to expect afterwards?

-You are usually required to stay overnight to receive intravenous antibiotic for 24 hours postoperatively.
+You are usually required to stay overnight to receive intravenous antibiotics for 24 hours postoperatively.
 Your urinary catheter and surgical dressing will be removed the next morning after your surgery.
-You will remain incontinent of urine for the time until the artificial sphincter can be safely activated.
+You will remain incontinent of urine for a time until the artificial sphincter can be safely activated.
 When you are comfortable and passing urine satisfactory, you will be discharged with 10-14 days of oral antibiotics.
 At home, you should rest and avoid strenuous physical exertion for 4-6 weeks.

 Follow-up